Delta Epsilon Sigma

 Delta Epsilon Sigma is a national scholastic honor society for students, faculty and alumni of Catholic universities and colleges.
 This honor society recognizes students' scholarly accomplishments, fosters scholarly activity, and promotes an intellectual community within the university.
-Lewis University's Gamma Chi chapter was established in 1965 and is one of over hundred chapters in the U.S.
+Lewis University's Gamma Chi chapter, established in 1965, is the University’s first nationally chartered honor society.
+It is one of over hundred chapters in the U.S.

 Student members of Delta Epsilon Sigma become members of a national scholarly community that recognizes their academic achievements and character.